hammzj/cypress-load-balancer/README.md

 .cypress_load_balancer
 ```

-In your Cypress configuration file, add the plugin separately to your `e2e` configuration and also `component`
+In your Cypress configuration file, add the plugin separately to your `e2e` configuration and `component`, if declared.
 configuration, if you have one.
 It must come after any other plugins that can mutate the `config.specPattern`.
 It is
 best to register it as the last plugin.